Capture without ceremony

 Comparison

-Evernote asks you to be a librarian: notebooks, stacks, tags.
-Luckynote asks you to do what you already do — message yourself — and lets AI handle the finding.
+Evernote asks you to be a librarian: notebooks, stacks, and tags.
+Luckynote asks you to do what you already do, message yourself, and handles the finding with AI-assisted search.

 Evernote pioneered "remember everything," and for years it was the default.
 But the app has grown heavy, prices keep climbing, and the notebook-and-tag system only works if you keep doing the filing.